TickTeam/guide-tt/android_app/4_how_to_share_a_task_list.md

-### How to share task lists with TickTick users?
+### How to share lists with TickTick users?
-Sharing lists is a great way to collaborate with friends, family, and colleagues to achieve more in TickTick.
+Sharing lists is a great way to collaborate with friends, family, and colleagues and achieve your goals.
+TickTick provides this functionality.
+There are two ways to share lists.

 <br />

-**-Option 1: Add recipients**
+**Option 1: Add recipients**

-1.Open TickTick on your andorid device and select a task list.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap “Share” from the option menu in the upper right hand corner.
+2. Tap the list you want to share, then Tap “Share” from the option menu in the upper right corner.

-3.Tap "Invite new member".
+3. Tap "Invite new member".

 ![](c.share12.jpg)

-3.Input Email or name to add members.
+4. Enter the email address, or name, of the TickTick user, then select that user from the name of existing TickTick members that should appear below.

 ![](c.share3.png)